MicrosoftDocs/azure-docs/articles/key-vault/key-vault-soft-delete-cli.md

 ### Using soft-delete with key vault objects

-Just like key vaults, a deleted key, secret or certificate will remain in deleted state for up to 90 days unless you recover it or purge it.
+Just like key vaults, a deleted key, secret or, certificate will remain in deleted state for up to 90 days unless you recover it or purge it.

 #### Keys